lgh025/MT-ADSCCA/README.md

 # MT-ADSCCA
-The source code is an implementation of our method described in the paper "Adaptive Deep Sparse Canonical Correlation-based Multi-omics Gene Selection for Cancer Survival Analysis".
+The source code is an implementation of our method described in the paper "Multi-task Adaptive Deep Sparse Canonical Correlation Analysis for Multi-omics Cancer Survival prediction".

 --Dependence